sorenlind/flake8-plus/README.md

 [![black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Flake8-plus is a plugin for [Flake8](https://github.com/PyCQA/flake8) that detects incorrect amounts of vertical whitespace before the first toplevel `import` statement and before `return` statements.
+Flake8-plus is a plugin for [Flake8](https://github.com/PyCQA/flake8) that detects incorrect amounts of vertical whitespace before the first toplevel `import` statement, before `return` statements and before `except`.
 The plugin can be configured to expect any number of blank lines.
-By default, the plugin expects no blank lines before both `import` and `return`.
+By default, the plugin expects no blank lines before both the `import` and `return` statements, and the `except` keyword.

 ## Installation